jeffk713/medmory/README.md

 ## General info

-- Application where users notify each other upon medication compliance and track the history
+- Application where users notify each other via SMS message upon medication compliance and track the history with a graph

 - Available in any device; mobile, tablet, and PC.